9.4 – Transportation, Disruptions and Resilience

 d.
 Cybersecurity

 The diffusion of IT for communication, managerial and operational considerations has pervaded the transport industry.
 However, the growing digitalization and reliance on information systems have opened opportunities for cyber-related disruptions.
 The causes of cybersecurity breaches can be intentional or unintentional, such as employee error (e.g. losing a laptop or a storage device retrieved by others).
 The consequences of such developments are multidimensional and range from data theft to operational disruptions impacting carriers and cargo owners.
+For instance, in 2021, a cyberattack was able to temporarily shut down the Colonial Pipeline, crossing several southeastern US states.
+This led to disruptions in the delivery of gasoline, diesel, and jet fuel along a critical segment of the Interstate highway system.
 Cyberattacks are undertaken by a variety of agents guided by their motivations and objectives.
 The core motivation remains financial gains and is increasingly undertaken by specialized criminal groups.
 The use of ransomware is on the rise.

 e.
 Sanitary threats